odow/StochOptFormat/README.md

-The [examples directory](https://github.com/odow/StochOptFormat/examples) of the project's [Github page](https://github.com/odow/StochOptFormat) contains a pedagogical implmentation of Benders decomposition for two stage stochastic programs in Julia and Python, along with a JSON file for the news-vendor problem discussed in this documentation.
+The [examples directory](https://github.com/odow/StochOptFormat/examples) of the project's [Github page](https://github.com/odow/StochOptFormat) contains a pedagogical implementation of Benders decomposition for two stage stochastic programs in Julia and Python, along with a JSON file for the news-vendor problem discussed in this documentation.
 The code is intended to be a guide, rather than a state-of-the-art implementation.